BryceVandegrift/website/content/hardware.md

 #### Mouse

-My mouse is just a generic wired mouse.
+My mouse is Logitech three button mouse.
+Why?
+Because it's the best mouse that I currently have and I barely use my mouse as it is, so I don't really mind.
 I don't prefer wireless mice because I think that replacing the batteries on them are annoying.

 #### Monitor